 The UTM Bridging Pathway (UTMBP) offers mature students (at least 20 years of age) who do not meet traditional admission requirements for UTM, and who have been away from formal education for some time, the opportunity for successful direct admission to university level studies.

 A part-time student is one taking less than a 60% course load in a certificate, degree, or diploma program.
 Most programs at U of T Mississauga enable you to complete a U of T degree on a part-time basis with a few exceptions.

 Considering a second U of T degree?
 Step 1: Learn more here; and Step 2: Connect with your Registrar's Office for support and advice.

 Canadian Citizens or Permanent Residents of Canada who are at least 65 years of age by the first day of the term may register at UTM as Non-Degree Senior Citizen Students.

-If you are working towards an undergraduate degree and are in good standing at an another accredited North American university, or if you have completed a previous university degree and are looking to take some additional courses, you may wish to consider studying at UTM for the summer or the entire year.
+If you are working towards an undergraduate degree and are in good standing at another accredited North American university, or if you have completed a previous degree and are looking to take some additional courses, you may wish to consider studying at UTM for the summer or the entire year.

 Alternative Admissions Overview

 This video was recorded in October 2020 and all content was accurate at the time of recording.
 Please explore this section of our website to learn more about alternative pathways and their admission policies.